-Private use of employer-provided vans
+Private use of employer provided vans

-Calculating the cash equivalent of employer-provided vans
+Calculating the cash equivalent of employer provided vans

-The cash equivalent of a van you provide for an employee is 8% of the Original Market Value (OMV) of the van.
-Up to December 2022, the cash equivalent was calculated at 5% of the OMV of the van.
-If the van has been modified, the OMV should exclude this modification.
-An example of modification would be where a refrigeration unit has been installed.
+The cash equivalent of a van you provide for an employee is 8% of the original market value of the van.
+Up to 31 December 2022, the cash equivalent was calculated at 5% of the original market value of the van.

-For 2023 and 2024, a reduction of €10,000 can be applied to the OMV of vans for the purpose of calculating the cash equivalent.
+For 2023, 2024, 2025 and 2026, a reduction of €10,000 can be applied to the original market value of vans for the purpose of calculating the cash equivalent.

 Your employee may not have use of the van for the full year.
 This may be because your employee:

-• received a van during the year
+• received a van during the tax year

 • gave up a van before the end of the tax year